gregnordin/notes_to_self/Blender/notes-Blender.md

 Add `make_channel_layer()` function and use it in the layer for loop.

+## Move light source further away by factor of 2

+    Light
+    Location: 8.1524, 2.0110, 11.808
+    # These are degrees and must be converted to radians!
+    Rotation (XYZ Euler): 37.3, 3.16, 107

 ## How do secondary images in one layer?

 One possibility: